Addressing Philadelphia’s Gun Violence Epidemic

 Access the Stoneleigh Foundation’s rubric for evaluating project summaries here.

-Applications for organizations interested in hosting an incoming 2023-2025 Emerging Leader Fellow are due by January 13, 2023.
+Applications for organizations interested in hosting an incoming 2023-2025 Emerging Leader Fellow are now closed.
+Applications for candidates interested in becoming a 2023-2025 Emerging Leader Fellow will open on April 17, 2023.

 HOW TO APPLY